-1.11.
+1.12.
 Alcohol and Drugs

-Contractor's staff must not be under the influence of alcohol or illegal substances while carrying out work for ESB (BSC) and must not bring any such substances on to ESB premises.
+Contractor's staff must not be under the influence of alcohol or illegal substances or prescribed medication while carrying out work for Electric Ireland and must not bring any such substances on to Electric Ireland premises or place of work.
 Medication must not interfere with a person's ability to carry out work safely.

-1.12.
+1.13.
 Contractors Emergency Procedures

 Contractors shall make provision for any likely emergency that could arise as a result of their activities.
-This shall include a method for raising an alarm with ESB (BSC) and the emergency services, taking immediate action to mitigate the consequences of the emergency, and administering any specialist first aid treatment that may be required.
-In addition to this, contractors shall co-operate fully with ESB (BSC) emergency procedures/ systems.

-Contractors shall ensure that all their personnel are familiar with their own and ESB (BSC) emergency procedures.
+This shall include a method for raising an alarm with Electric Ireland and the Emergency Services, taking immediate action to mitigate the consequences of the emergency, and administering any specialist first aid treatment that may be required.
+In addition to this, Contractors shall co-operate fully with Electric Ireland's emergency procedures / systems.
+Contractors shall ensure that all their personnel are familiar with their own and Electric Ireland emergency procedures.